 Breast reconstruction surgery is for women who have had a mastectomy, are planning to undergo mastectomy for breast cancer, or who plan on having a prophylactic mastectomy because they have a strong genetic risk for developing breast cancer.
 Breast reconstruction is also an appropriate topic for patients that have had breast conservation treatment with lumpectomy and radiation, but have a contour deformity or asymmetry as a result of the treatment.
 In either case, breast reconstruction reestablishes the symmetry and form following removal of the entire breast (mastectomy) or lumpectomy for breast cancer.
+Dr. Frank Isik is a Top Doctor who performs breast reconstruction surgery in Seattle, WA.

 Breast reconstruction can be done weeks or decades after your mastectomy and is best thought of as a process.
 Unlike the mastectomy for removing the breast cancer, breast reconstruction involves three to four stages, at least two of which are operations that are spread out over the course of 6 months to a year.